Jayden Daniels takes home the Heisman

 The Heisman is widely regarded as the highest individual honor in college football, and Daniels traveled to New York City a heavy favorite to win.

-He put up 5,061 total yards of offence in LSU’s 9-3 season, with 50 total touchdowns.
+He put up 5,061 total yards of offense in LSU’s 9-3 season, with 50 total touchdowns.
 Daniels was already named the AP College Football Player of the Year and was the recipient of the Johnny Unitas Golden Arm Award.
 Daniels is the third LSU Tiger to win the Heisman.
 Joe Burrow won in 2019 and Billy Cannon took home the first Heisman award for the Tigers in 1959

 Trending News